War on Everyone: Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 61% based on 97 reviews and an average rating of 5.4/10.
-The site's critical consensus reads, "War on Everyone boasts just enough dark humor and infectious energy to make this somewhat middling entry from writer-director John Michael McDonagh an entertaining diversion."
-On Metacritic the film has a score of 50 out of 100, based on 21 critics, indicating "mixed or average reviews".

-Demetrios Matheou from Indiewire wrote, "I’m not sure if any bad cops in the whole genre of bad cop comedy have paid so little lip service to actual policing as the pair in John Michael McDonagh’s "War on Everyone."
+Demetrios Matheou from IndieWire wrote: "I’m not sure if any bad cops in the whole genre of bad cop comedy have paid so little lip service to actual policing as the pair in John Michael McDonagh’s "War on Everyone."
 And I’m not sure that the genre has produced such an irresistibly funny film."
 Peter Debruge, Variety chief international film critic said, "McDonagh writes his clever, coal-black heart out, delivering another firecracker script, whose explosively entertaining execution boasts considerably more commercial potential than his previous two indies, Calvary and The Guard."

 Vanity Fair wrote: "The opening sequences of War on Everyone are so furiously fast and funny it's nearly unimaginable that McDonagh can sustain the pace.
 And yet he does.
 When the script eases up on the rapid-fire quips, segueing into hilarious music cues (all that Campbell!) and slapstick violence, it brings its best game.
 Because these flawed but funny characters have dimension, depth, deep desires and, damn it, cry out for a franchise.’"